guillaumegenthial/guillaumegenthial.github.io/_posts/2020-02-19-config-python-techniques.markdown

 We want to create a pipeline made of components that hierarchically depend on each other.
 We want a way to create dependencies and inject them when creating objects that depend on it.

-In our example, first we need to create the `Vocab`, then create the different `Transforms` and "inject" the vocab dependency at creation time, and finally provide the transforms when creating the `Chain` pipeline.
+In our example, first we need to create the `Vocab`, then create the different `Layers`, "inject" the vocab dependency at creation time, and finally provide the layers when creating the `Model`.

 There are multiple ways of effectively implementing dependency injection.
-Our `from_dict` approach, though imperfect, could be improved to a state where it supports singletons, scoping etc.
+Our `from_params` approach, though imperfect, could be improved to a state where it supports singletons, scoping etc.

 #### Dependency Injection using Registries and Assemblers

-In our example, the complexity stems from the multiple dependencies, and the fact that some objects are shared (the `Vocab` is the same for all our `Transform`).
+In our example, the complexity stems from the multiple dependencies, and the fact that some objects are shared (the `Vocab` is the same for all our `Layer`).

 A way to deal with a complex dependency pattern is to change the code and delegate the injection to specialized classes.
 For example, in the `Vocab` case, we can create a `VocabRegistry` in charge of providing the objects by name.